 |26-Apr||The Course Faire|

 Participant Learning Outcomes

-Through this engaging, hands-on series of workshops, participants will use backward design to develop innovative courses that …
+Through this engaging, hands-on series of workshops, participants used backward design to develop innovative courses that …

 - foster transformative learning experiences.

 - engage students with complex questions.

 - use a dilemma, issue or question as an organizational principle.

 - clearly defines learning around Essential Learning Outcomes.

 - includes pedagogical practices and strategies that have high-impact on learning and are inclusive of all learners.